NSVEGUR/NSVEGUR/README.md

 - 👻 [More Me? **Portfolio**](https://nsvegur.me/)
 - 🔭 [What describes me? **Resume**](https://nsvegur.me/resume)

 > P.S.
-To read this intro on terminal, just run `npx nsvegur`.
+To read this intro on terminal, just run `npx @nsvegur/profile`.
 But why? -- why not? 🤷🏻‍♂️

 ### Activity